What is Epilepsy?

 • Loss of consciousness is present in this type or there may be a slight alteration in consciousness.

-• The patient makes sounds having no meaning.
+• The patient makes sounds that have no meaning.

-• Jerking of one limb or both the limbs.
+• Jerking of one limb or both limbs.

 • Patient memory suddenly vanishes as where he was 5 minutes ago.